Buying travel insurance for Schengen Visa in India? From how much it costs to which one’s the best, clear all your doubts here!

-Despite being a world traveller for a few years now, and being absolutely privy to the importance of buying travel insurance, I still find myself struggling with the same question every time I travel abroad: “Should I or should I not buy travel insurance?”
+Despite being a full-time traveller for a few years now, and being absolutely privy to the importance of buying travel insurance, I still find myself struggling with the same question every time I travel abroad: “Should I or should I not buy it for the next trip?”

 Wait… What?
 Did I say our travel insurance can cover us if we get robbed?